AdaCore/spark2014/lrm/source/declarations-and-types.rst

 ``deferred_constant_declaration`` is in |SPARK|, even if the *initialization_*\
 ``expression`` in the corresponding completion is not in |SPARK|.

-If an ``object_declaration`` declares a constant object and occurs immediately within an enclosing package specification or package body, then the object's value shall not depend (directly or indirectly) on the value of any variable object.
-[This  prohibition includes the case of depending on a constant not declared immediately within a package which in turn depends on a variable.
-This rule is enforced during dataflow analysis.
-It is intended that this rule will be eliminated at some point in the future (with appropriate accompanying adjustments to other language rules).]

 Derived Types and Classes
 -------------------------